IBM granted most U.S. patents in 2015, study finds

 Patents are sometimes the subject of legal battles, and investors, analysts and enthusiasts alike track patents closely to see what companies are looking to develop next.

-Following IBM, Samsung Electronics Co Ltd and Canon Inc rounded off the top three spots, the ranking showed.
+Following IBM, Samsung Electronics Co Ltd (005930.KS) and Canon Inc (7751.T) rounded off the top three spots, the ranking showed.

 The U.S. patent counts for 2015 fell for the first time since 2007, according to the ranking.